Grants and Opportunities

-In order to better focus NBRC funds, the Commission can assist Member States to develop comprehensive economic and infrastructure development plans for their NBRC counties.
-Plans are to reflect the goals, objectives and priorities within NBRC's economic and infrastructure plan.
-This is done in collaboration with Local Development Districts, local governments, higher education centers, and the general public.
+STATE CAPACITY GRANTS are non-competitive and available to the states of ME, NH, NY and VT.
+To better focus NBRC funds, the Commission can assist Member States to develop comprehensive economic and infrastructure development plans for their NBRC counties.
+Plans are to reflect the goals, objectives, and priorities within NBRC's economic and infrastructure plan.
+This is done in collaboration with Local Development Districts, local governments, higher education centers, and the public.